Mo-Mekawy/Dynamic-Page/README.md

 `header`
 contains the website's logo and navigation menu.

+`aside`
+contains the settings tab.

 `main`
 contains the landing section and the about section.

 `landing section`
 contains a background image, a paragraph and a heading.

-`aside`
-contains the settings tab.
+`about section`
+contains an introduction text and a code text image => </>

+`skills sub section`
+contains each skill and its progress bar

+`gallery sub section`
+contains images and filter buttons to these images

 ## CSS